Most sustainable destinations

 3 Mins

-Sustainable hotels: why a "green towel programme" isn't enough 2025 December 19 When we talk about sustainable hotels, most people immediately think of signs saying "we only change towels on request," recycling bins, or messages like "let's save water."
+Sustainable hotel: why is a 'green towel programme' not enough?
+2025 December 19 When we talk about sustainable hotels, most people immediately think of signs saying "we only change towels on request," recycling bins, or messages like "let's save water."
 These are useful steps, but the reality is far more exciting: a recent hotel study revealed one of the most important lessons – sustainability is not the responsibility of just one department.
 It's not just the cleaners, not just the maintenance team, and not just management – every part of the hotel contributes to reducing (or potentially increasing) the environmental impact.

 Read -